Harriet Brenner-Gettleman, CMRS, CRI

 Seeing an urgent need for further changes in the court reporting industry, Harriet made a decision to open a new kind of court reporting agency, one that addressed the need for highly technical computer-aided court reporting skills.
 Realtime Reporting, Inc. was incorporated in May of 1997 and opened for business in January of 1998.
 She incorporated the intern program and level system to create a highly-skilled workforce of reporters.

-As president of Realtime Reporting, Inc., Harriet has cultivated trusting, long-standing relationships in the legal community, including attorneys, law firms, administrators, support staff, and other professionals.
+As president of Realtime Reporting, Inc., Harriet cultivated many trusting, long-standing relationships in the legal community, including attorneys, law firms, administrators, support staff, and other professionals.
 Harriet embarked on a mission to provide the legal field with the most professional, courteous and experienced court reporters available in the industry, and to provide court reporters with an everlasting opportunity for professional and personal growth through state-of-the-art technology and a supportive staff to meet the reporters’ needs.
 Realtime Reporting, Inc. received the Long Island Business News award as the Best Court Reporting Firm for the years 2007 and 2008.
-As of October 2008, Harriet has retired from Realtime Reporting, Inc. to pursue her ongoing dedication to the training of new court reporters by focusing on Realtime Center For Learning, Inc.
+As of October 2008, Harriet retired from Realtime Reporting, Inc. to pursue her ongoing dedication to the training of new court reporters by focusing on Realtime Center For Learning, Inc.

 Harriet is an Agent, Instructor, Director and the President of The Realtime Center For Learning.
 She received her Certified Manager of Reporting Services from the NCRA on August 3, 2001 and her Certified Reporting Instructor on June 30, 2003.